perguth/peertransfer/README.md

 ## Features
 - [x] Uses WebRTC for peer-to-peer data connection
-- [x] End-to-end encryption
+- [x] End-to-end encryption (provided by WebRTC)
-- [x] Authenticate incoming connections
+- [x] Authenticate incoming connections (to protect against IP leakages to the server that is used while initiating the p2p connections)
 - [x] Display progress for both sender and receiver
 - [x] Allow multiple transfers at once
 - [x] Cache encrypted data for successive transfers in one session